niravcodes/niravcodes.github.io/_posts/2018-04-20-so-yeah-precedence-sucks.md

 Any logical person would think that the == operator has to be applied last.
 You can not check if 2 expressions are equal without evaluating them first.
 For instance 2+2=4 evaluating to 2+(2==4) makes no sense.
 Well, it turns out, that is exactly how bitwise operators are treated.
 In short, `PINB & 0x08 == 0` is treated like `PINB & (0x08 == 0)`.
 This is ridiculous.

-So in the end, after several sad days of contemplating the melancholy Chopin and furiously banging my head on the  wall because of tears in my eyes, I looked back at the code.
+So in the end, after several sad days of contemplating the melancholy Chopin and furiously banging my head on the  wall with tears in my eyes, I looked back at the code.
 I made 2 changes, both of them I thought to be redundant.
 BUT IT WORKED.

 	#define F_CPU 1200000
     #include <avr/io.h>